DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers.md

 title: Guidance for lead providers
 ---

-## Working with DfE on early career teacher training programmes

 Use this guidance to:

 * understand lead providers responsibilities
-* know how lead providers should interact with the DfE and the ‘Register early career teachers’ service
+* know how lead providers should interact with the Department for Education (DfE) and the ‘Register early career teachers’ service
 * find where to manage data, funding and reporting

 ## What lead providers are responsible for